walidham/iws2/README.md

-# Flask-User starter app
+# IWS Feature request with Flask-User

-This code base serves as a great starting point to write your next Flask application
+This code base serves as a Feature request manager for any company
-(With or without Flask-User)

 ## Developer benefits
 * Tested on Python 2.7, 3.3, and 3.4